quesby/quesby-boilerplate/src/content/documentation/development.md

 ### Modern Sass Module System

-Neutrino uses the modern `@use` and `@forward` rules instead of the legacy `@import` system.
+Quesby uses the modern `@use` and `@forward` rules instead of the legacy `@import` system.
 This provides better performance, explicit dependencies, and namespace control.

 **Key Benefits:**
 - **Explicit Dependencies**: Each file clearly declares what it needs